 My expectation would be that the scaling system (#2) would make full use of the health-check (#1) when deciding if a new instance has been launched successfully, before moving on (#3) to launching the next one.
 This would be a rolling deploy (#4), and one that works very hard to "increase availability during an update".

-In concrete terms: when rolling the contents of an ASG in an operation governed by an
+In concrete terms: when rolling the instances of an ASG that's connected to an ELB in an operation governed by an

 UpdatePolicy, I'd expect the ASG to use the full power of the ELB's health-check to decide when to move on to the next instance.

 This doesn't happen.
-If expect it to, you'll likely downtime when doing a CloudFormation
+If expect it to, you'll likely experience some downtime when doing a CloudFormation

 It works how?